helrond/clbsj.org/_posts/2025-12-29-the-necessity-of-reading-the-bible-on-turtle-island.md

 title: >-
   The Necessity of "Reading the Bible on Turtle Island" for an Alienated Indonesian with an Adventist Upbringing
-author: Ludwig Beethoven J. Noya
+author: 'Ludwig Beethoven J. Noya, CLBSJ Board Member'
 series:
   - reading-audaciously
 image_filename: ReadingTheBibleOnTurtleIsland.jpeg